ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 **How to run our application:**

-- Download the repository using 'git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project'
+- Download the repository using `git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project`.

 - Open 2 terminals: